 If you have anxiety or depression, or some other mental illness or health condition, you might have wondered if it would have an adverse effect on your ability to secure life insurance coverage to put a financial safety net in place for the ones you love most.

-If you have depression, an anxiety disorder, or some other mental health condition, you might have wondered if that disorder would have an adverse effect on your ability to secure a financial safety net for the ones you love most when applying for a life insurance policy.
-We understand your concern – the process of applying for life insurance can seem confusing and intimidating if you’ve never gone through it before.
-Doubly so if you are someone with a disorder that could potentially impact coverage.
-That’s why we spoke to a few key members of the Haven Life team to get their tips on navigating the life insurance experience for people with depression or anxiety disorder.
+We understand your concern — the process of applying for life insurance can seem confusing and intimidating if you’ve never gone through it before.
+Doubly so if you are someone with anxiety or depression, or any other illness (mental and/ or physical) that could potentially impact coverage from life insurance companies.
+That’s why we spoke to a few key members of the Haven Life team to get their tips on navigating the life insurance experience for people with anxiety or depression.